 Chicago-born, New York-based Jazzelle Zanaughtti is a breath - no, blast - of fresh air.
 Perhaps better known by her Instagram moniker, Ugly Worldwide, the model has captured the hearts and minds of the fashion industry and beyond, thanks to her refreshingly honest opinions and offbeat beauty.
-Standing as the antithesis to the Kendalls and Gigis of the modelling world, 'imperfections' define Zanaughtti's beauty - or should we say anti-beauty?
+Standing as the antithesis to the perfection pedalled by Instagram, 'imperfections' define Zanaughtti's beauty - or should we say anti-beauty?

 From natural 'pits to glistening train track braces, bleached-out brows and blood-shot eyes, she's celebrated every kind of aesthetic that society tells us is wrong, and she's gained a 500k-strong audience in the process.
 With clients including Marc Jacobs, Puma, Fenty, Nike, and NARS (to name but a few), she's leading the way in redefining contemporary beauty, and having a hell of a good time along the way.

 Partnering with Mercedes-Benz on its latest campaign How To, in which a cast of leading creatives from around the world will spend a day with experts learning a new skill, Zanaughtti finally fulfilled her dream to learn how to vogue with dancer Jay Jay Revlon.
 We caught up with the model to hear more about who she'd challenge to a dance-off, her biggest fashion learning (so far), and what she'd teach the young women looking to follow in her footsteps.

 Why did you want to learn how to vogue?
 Is it something you've always been interested in?